codebuddy123/AWS-Zone/README.md

 The notes include example AWS policies, such as S3 bucket policies for user access control.

 ## Author
-Compiled Ashish (as per lecture notes)
+Compiled by Ashish (as per lecture notes)

 ---
 For any suggestions or corrections, feel free to open an issue or pull request.